Outreach communications encouraging fishermen to adopt sustainable fishing practices

 Indonesia’s coastal fisheries sustain over 9 million people working in the sector as well as consumers around the world.

-To make informed decisions about how and where to manage fishing efforts, we need better data.
+To make informed decisions about how and where to manage fishing efforts sustainably, we need better data.
 This is precisely what The Nature Conservancy’s SNAPPER programme is all about.

-To make informed decisions about how and where to manage fishing efforts, we need better data.
-This is precisely what The Nature Conservancy’s SNAPPER programme is all about.
+To make informed decisions about how and where to manage fishing efforts sustainably, we need better data.
+This is precisely what The Nature Conservancy's SNAPPER programme is all about.

-By enlisting the help of fishers to take photos of their catches and to report on their location with tracking devices, the conservation organization is trying to get comprehensive information on what fishes are being caught, where and when.
+By enlisting the help of fishers to take photos of their catches and to report on their location with tracking devices, the conservation organization is trying to get a comprehensive picture of what fishes are being caught, where and when.
 But that picture is only as robust as the data that underpins it – and this is where The Nature Conservancy had a problem.

 To get solid data – through better quality photos of fish catches and systematic use of the location-tracking device for traceability – The Nature Conservancy had to influence captains and their crews that participate in their programme to feel more invested in it.
 So the organisation turned to Catalyze.